palmoreck/dockerfiles-for-binder/README.md

 ## Changes for `palmoreck/jupyterlab_optimizacion_binder_test_for_pdf:2.1.4`

 Via binder is possible to build pdf using functionality of [jupyter book pdf](https://jupyterbook.org/advanced/pdf.html).
-Then a new docker image was tagged:
+A new docker image was tagged and pushed to dockerhub:

+Set:

 ```
 JUPYTERLAB_VERSION=2.1.4